Originally published on November 20, 2018 by Logiwa Marketing, Updated on December 1, 2023

 Directed putaway algorithms introduce efficiency to a notoriously inefficient, and often-overlooked, warehouse process.
 When goods arrive, workers transport them to shelves so when an order comes in the right goods can be easily located and shipped off.
-Where exactly a good winds up when it enters a warehouse impacts how efficient the picking and shipping processes will be.
+Where exactly a good winds up when it enters a warehouse impacts how efficient the warehouse picking and shipping processes will be.

-If configured correctly, your warehouse management system collects data on your inventory management, picking, packing, and shipping activities.
+If configured correctly, your warehouse management system collects data on your inventory management, order picking, order packing, and shipping activities.
 Consequently, it knows how long it takes for workers to pick an item—from the moment an order comes in to the moment an order leaves.
 It knows which products are most popular and, therefore, which products move most frequently.
 It’s a treasure trove of information just waiting to be mined by your directed putaway algorithm.

 How do you get started making the most of directed putaway algorithms?
 In this article, we’ll break down: